-There are several scholarly groups at Gallatin that offer special opportunities to high-achieving students -- opportunities for travel, for cultural and intellectual activities and for access to smaller communities within Gallatin itself.
-Explore the links below to learn cor about each program and to see photos from the Scholars' travels.
+Gallatin offers several scholarly groups that provide special opportunities for high-achieving students, including travel, cultural and intellectual activities, and access to smaller communities within Gallatin itself.

 Students whose concentrations incorporate the study of human rights may apply to participate in the Gallatin Global Fellowship in Human Rights program.
 This year-long program provides several Gallatin students with up to $5,000 each to support research and work in the field of human rights, broadly defined.
-In the Spring semester, participants study the concept, history and political manifestations of human rights in both a seminar and independent studies; in the Summer, they engage in extended research or internships at organizations around the world; and in Fall they present their findings at a symposium open to the entire university community.
+In the spring semester, participants study the concept, history and political manifestations of human rights in both a seminar and independent studies.
+In the summer, they engage in extended research or internships at organizations around the world.
+In fall, they present their findings at a symposium open to the entire university community.